maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

 We've also uploaded a Pinephone image!
-We uploaded one before, which we didn't quite intend to share with the public yet, but Pine64 already shared our ascii Pinephone image on twitter a while back:
+We uploaded one before, which we didn't quite intend to share with the public yet, but Pine64 already shared our ascii Pinephone image on Twitter a while back:

     https://twitter.com/thepine64/status/1231702499305893891